Sprakle/WirelessEncodeSync/README.md

 3. Run ./Manage.sh
 	* You may need to set the executable permission on the scripts
 	* Use a cron job if you want to the the script more than once
+4. Refresh your phone's music library (PowerAMP can do this)

 ## Dependencies:
 * lftp